Vitamin D Deficiency: A Reader’s Experience

 The study involved 37 patients, all of whom suffer from ALS (Lou Gehrig’s Disease).
 All 37 were examined for a nine month period leading up to the point at which the testing of the hypothesis began.
 Twenty of the ALS patients were administered 2,000 IU of Vitamin D3 per day, while the other 17 were administered no vitamin D.

 The patients were reexamined every three months.
-During the nine months leading up to the administration of vitamin D3 supplements, both groups showed similar progression in the ALS Functional Rating Scale (ALSFRS-R).
+During the nine months leading up to the administration of what I can only presume were relatively well-made, top-shelf vitamin D3 (cholecalciferol) supplements, both groups showed similar progression in the ALS Functional Rating Scale (ALSFRS-R).
 However, upon the administration of the vitamin D supplements that began to change.

 At the three, six and nine month reexamination intervals, the group being administered the supplements showed slower rate of decline than the test group, which was being given no supplementation.